-What is a secure enclave?
+What is a Confidential Cloud?

 Who is adopting secure enclaves?

-What benefits should I expect to see?
+What benefits should I expect to see from the Confidential Cloud?

 With attack surfaces minimized, you’ll be able to run sensitive applications securely anywhere—on premises, in the cloud, or in hybrid configurations.
 Data security and privacy will be enhanced transparently, as the number of people and credentials that can access data are both dramatically reduced.
 You’ll be able to safely run applications in untrusted or even hostile environments.
 All of this will simplify your security cost by reducing the need for redundant software, people, and process.

 What is Intel® SGX?

-Intel® Software Guard Extensions (SGX) is a set of CPU instructions that increase the security of application code and data, offering more protection from disclosure or modification.
-The application inside an SGX enclave is isolated from other applications running on the same system, as well as from the host operating system and the hypervisor.
-A secure enclave’s memory is encrypted to thwart physical attacks.
-Intel® SGX provides access to encryption keys that enable storing persistent data securely, so that only a secure enclave running a specific application can read it.
-SGX also enables remote attestation to prove to other parties that the application is running in an enclave on genuine Intel® hardware, updated with the latest microcode to ensure security.
+Intel® Software Guard Extensions (SGX) is a set of CPU machine language instructions that secure data and code execution in memory.
+An application inside an SGX-enabled enclave is isolated from all other applications running on the same system, as well as from the host operating system and the hypervisor.
+A secure enclave’s memory is encrypted rendering the data useless outside of the enclaves context.
+SGX also delivers remote attestation that helps assure that both the application and the hardware are genuine and that Intel® hardware, updated with the latest microcode to ensure security.
 Processors supporting Intel® SGX have been shipping since 2015.

 A list of hardware supporting SGX is available here.

 What is AMD SEV?